-UAV-CON-01 Description The UAV avoids paths that imply flying over passengers.
-Rationale
+ID Description UAV-CON-01 The UAV avoids paths that imply flying over passengers.
+No fly-over initial contraction and the contraction of the cont

 UAVs are inherently dangerous and are prone to fall, hit.
 This aspect shall be addressed to ensure safety of passengers.